 You can make this breakfast or brunch dish of Lemon Brioche French Toast with either brioche or challah bread.
-I had to special order the bread although the grocer typically keeps it in stock … they just don’t keep a lot of it in stock.
 The dish is quick-to-assemble and you can refrigerate it for up to 24 hours before baking, which is nice if you want to save yourself some time in the morning by compiling it the night before.
 Then it’s just a quick pop in the oven before you can enjoy.
-After a night out on the town to celebrate New Year’s Eve, you might appreciate simplicity the morning after.

 A close-up photo shows the bread is light in texture, as opposed to dense and heavy.
 A lemony glaze is drizzled over the top, along with a handful of berries.
-I used raspberries but you could also choose blueberries if you want something sweeter.
+I used raspberries but you could also choose blueberries or blackberries.

 Lemon Brioche French Toast with Berries

 Preheat oven to 425 degrees.
-Grease 13×9 inch casserole pan with nonstick cooking spray.
+Grease 13x9 inch casserole pan with nonstick cooking spray.

 Slice bread into 1/2-inch slices, then cut each slice in half.
 Arrange half of the bread in overlapping layers in the baking dish.
 Sprinkle the bread with about half of the lemon zest.